seancfoley/IPAddress/ipaddress.md

-If you have a string that can be a host or an address and you wish to resolve to an address, create a `HostName` and use `HostName.toResolvedAddress()`.
-If you wish to obtain a string representation to be part of a URL, use `HostName.toNormalizedString()`.
+If you have a string that can be a host or an address and you wish to resolve to an address, create a `HostName` and use the `toAddress`/`ToAddress` method.
+If you wish to obtain a string representation to be part of a URL, use the normalized string from `toNormalizedString`/`ToNormalizedString`.

 &#8203;